instana/android-agent/README.md

 ## More

-The complete documentation for this package, including `custom events` and such can be found in: [Instana Flutter API](https://www.instana.com/docs/mobile_app_monitoring/flutter_api)
+The complete documentation for this package, including `custom events` and others can be found within [Instana's public documentation page](https://www.instana.com/docs/mobile_app_monitoring/flutter_api)

 Please also check out the [Flutter example](https://github.com/instana/flutter-agent/tree/main/example) in this repository for a simple usage demonstration.